icons8/lunacy-docs/docs/interface.md

         </tr>
         <tr>
         <td><img src="/public/interface-resizectrl.png" alt="Resizing constraints"></td>
         <td><b>Resizing constraints</b>.
-Appear when you select two or more layers, a group of layers or a layer on an artboard.
+Appear when you select two or more layers, a group of layers or a layer on a frame.
 Serve to determine the behavior of layers upon resizing.</td>
         </tr>
         <tr>
         <td><img src="/public/interface-protoctrl.png" alt="Prototyping controls"></td>